-Our pioneering intercity trains run the length and breadth of the UK, from Penzance to the Highlands.
-By the end of 2020, we will have 181 new intercity trains in service, delivering more seats, modern interiors and faster journey times for millions of passengers.
+There are currently 182 intercity trains in service, running the length and breadth of the UK, from Penzance to the Highlands, delivering more seats, modern interiors and faster journey times for millions of passengers.

 Our intercity trains can be either fully electric or bi-mode.
 The bi-mode capability is a world-leading innovation, which allows the train to switch seamlessly between diesel and electric power joining people and communities on electrified and non-electrified routes.